 “That in itself is good news, though the numbers are still important from a public health and safety standpoint,” notes Dr. Amjad.
 “Either the patients themselves or their family members are self-regulating and doing these activities less frequently as their disease is progressing.”

-However, the study results also revealed that, compared with adults who had received a formal diagnosis of dementia, those with undiagnosed dementia were much more likely to participate in unsafe activities.
+However, the study results also revealed that, compared with adults who had received a formal diagnosis of dementia, those with undiagnosed dementia were

 For instance, they found that around 28 percent of adults with undiagnosed dementia engaged in driving, compared with almost 17 percent of those with diagnosed dementia.